Unlocking Success through Employee Development: An In-Depth Guide

 What is employee development?

-According to Merriam-Webster, the verb "develop" means "to expand by a process of growth" [1].
-Employee development is similar in that it involves employers investing in employees to make them more motivated, skilled, and knowledgeable.
-In other words, it fosters employee growth and allows them to realize their potential fully.
+Employee development refers to all skill- and knowledge-building activities designed to help the workforce improve or develop their skill set.
+The process involves employers investing in employees to make them more motivated, skilled, and knowledgeable.
+In other words, it fosters employee growth and allows them to realize their potential.

 Employee development can also improve employee morale and strengthen work relationships.
 What's more, when you show employees that they matter by investing in their growth, they respond with greater loyalty and better performance.
 It's a win-win.